 Criteria

-Four or more of the following risk factors are present:
+Four or more of the following eligibility factors are present at the time of initial and subsequent eligibility evaluations:

-INFANT AND TODDLER RISK FACTORS
+CHILD ELIGIBILITY FACTORS

-Note 1: Risk factors 1-4 apply only to infants and toddlers who are under 18 months chronological age at the time of the evaluation for eligibility.
+Note 1:Eligibility factors 1-3 apply only to infants and toddlers who are under 18 months chronological age at the time of the evaluation for eligibility.

-Note 2: Birth or medical records are available in the Early Intervention record to substantiate risk factors 1-8.
-Identification of risk factors 9–12 should be determined by parent perception and written documentation for risk factors 9–12 is kept in the Early Intervention record.
+Note 2: Birth or medical records are available in the Early Intervention record to substantiate factors 1-8.
+Identification of eligibility factors 9–12 should be determined by parent perception and written documentation for eligibility factors 9–12 is kept in the Early Intervention record.

-Birth weight is fewer than 1200 grams (less than 2 pounds 10½ ounces).
+Birth weight is less than 1500 grams, 3.3. lbs .

 Gestational age is fewer than 32 weeks.
 Developmental evaluation for eligibility will be based on chronological age, not on adjusted age.